·

 Growing up in a small town, and claiming small towns as home most of my life, I have always found metro systems and subways intimidating.
-But, on a trip to Washington back in 2004, I decided enough was enough.
-I was going to tackle the DC Metro.
-It was surprisingly easy to use — and inspired this DC Metro Guide for Beginners.
+But, on my first trip to Washington, DC back in 2004, I decided enough was enough.
+I was going to figure out how to use DC Metro to get around, in part because I don’t like parallel parking!

 If I can master the DC Metro, you can too!

 Since my first trip, I’ve braved many metro stations in major cities, all without fear!
-But, I credit the DC Metro, which is particularly user-friendly, for giving me the confidence to use public transportation whenever I can.
+But, I credit learning how to use DC Metro, which is particularly user-friendly, for giving me the confidence to use public transportation whenever I can.

-Before I get into the DC Metro Guide, let me share some universal tips for using the metro.
+Before I get into how to use the Washington DC Metropass for tourists, here are some universal tips for using metro systems anywhere you go.

-If you have never considered the metro before, then please try it — especially the Washington metro (WMATA).
-The DC Metro is easy, affordable and clean (well, as clean as any metro system I’ve ever used).
+If you have never considered the metro before, I hope this post convinces you to try it.
+The Washington DC Metropass for tourists is especially easy since the Washington metro (WMATA) well laid out, affordable and clean (well, as clean as any metro system I’ve ever used).

 You have to start somewhere, right?

-Toward the top of the post, you’ll see colored stripes indicating which line(s) goes to that station.
+At the top of the post, colored stripes indicate which line(s) goes to that station.

 Many stops are like the Clarendon Station, with covered escalators that take you down to the trains.
 Some stations are marked by the square post, but the entrance is under a building, so there is no cover or visible escalator.